 - Cost: $10 for each shelf

-Alene Laney, personal finance blogger at Pennies to Paradise recommends creating a gallery wall with a few inexpensive shelves from IKEA.
+Alene Laney, personal finance writer and journalist at Pennies to Paradise, recommends creating a gallery wall with a few inexpensive shelves from IKEA.

 “One of my favorite budget decor items is a picture shelf from IKEA,” Laney said.
 “The MOSSLANDA picture ledge is only [$10], goes up quickly, and can be used in a lot of different ways.
 You can put several of them together to make an attractive and personalized gallery wall very quickly.”